 3. Bird's Eye View

-Hold Down H + Click, Reposition View and Let Go of the Mouse to Zoom Back).
-Works great with large images, when you need to work closely.
-Fast way to fit the image to screen and then zoom back into another area with the previous zoom ratio quickly.
+Hold H and click, reposition the view, and let go of the mouse to zoom back.
+This works great with large images, when you need to work closely.
+It's a fast way to fit the image to the screen and then quickly zoom back into another area with the previous zoom ratio.

 4. Brush Size & Hardness